 A mock-up has been developed for this project.
 This life-size mock-up is part of the design made during the design or production phase.
 A fragment of the dome is created with a transparent and non-transparent glass surface.
 It is a deliberate choice not to make the roof of the dome transparent, because of the high exposure to the sun.
 The inner surface of the glass is laminated and all panels are triangular.
 A mock-up is a good way to test the design decisions in practice at an early stage.
 The client's wish is to keep the look clean and integrate all lighting fixtures and wiring into the construction.
 This mock-up will also include the integrated installation facilities to test whether they are easily accessible for replacement and maintenance.

 During the recent weeks, the Octatube team has focused on the further elaboration of the principle detailing.
 Within this process, we organised a number of design workshops, with architects, end customers, main contractors and other advisors involved in the project.
 In order to produce coherent propositions.
 Various design proposals for detailed solutions were presented and a number of test models were made.
 The repetitive basic node with integrated central spotlights will give the dome its character as a visually significant aspect.
 By producing test models, mock-ups, the customer gets the opportunity during the engineering process to actually see the structure.
 The mock-up is often an exciting and especially fun moment that the client and the architect are looking forward to.
 Often, it is a first encounter with the new building.
 Also, it provides an accurate picture of the quality that is expected from the new building.

 The mock-up was ready for assessment towards the end of May 2018, an important and fun moment in the journey towards realization of this exciting project.
 Of course we are going to closely follow this project.
-We expect to be able to commence construction in February 2019.
+We expect to be able to commence construction in the Spring of 019.
 Do you want to stay up-to-date with this project?
 Keep an eye on this project page!